Logo close icon

 Associate Professor in Health Psychology

 Dr Alexis-Garsee is a Chartered Psychologist with the BPS and is joint Programme Leader of the MSc Clinical Health Psychology and Wellbeing programme, joint Ethics Chair for the Psychology Department and Co-ordinator of the Health Psychology Lab.
-Her research focuses on on the use of technology for behaviour change and providing solutions for problems impacting population health such as smoking, obesity, and chronic illness.
+Her research focuses on the use of technology for behaviour change, smoking, vaping, obesity, chronic illness and COVID-19.

 Dr Nicky Payne